Gillette sues Schick maker over claims for Mach3 rival

 Gillette dominates the retail market for men's razors and blades, where it can charge higher prices for premium brands such as Mach3 and Fusion.
 But it faces pressure from lower-cost rivals and online sales.

-The lawsuit seeks unspecified damages, a halt to alleged false advertising and royalties for products sold under such names as Blade, Daylogic and Equate, and by Kroger Co.
+The lawsuit seeks unspecified damages, a halt to alleged false advertising and royalties for products sold under such names as Blade, Daylogic and Equate, and by Kroger Co (KR.N).

 Edgewell did not immediately respond to requests for comment.